encolajs/encolajs-enforma/docs/schema-forms/schema-reference.md

 | `position` | number | No | Position for rendering in the form/parent section                                |
 | `if` | string | No | Conditional expression to determine if this part of the should be shown          |

-> [!INFO]
+> [!WARNING]
-> For the `type` you can use a custom type but will lose TS support.
+> For the `type` you can use a custom type but you will lose TS support.
 It's better to use one of the standard types and use the `component` for customizing the rendering of the form

 ## Field Schema Reference